-Typical activities at the Fair each year include displays by the Wychwood Project, the Wychwood Barn Owl Group group, and many other local conservation and community groups.
+Typical activities at the Fair each year include displays by the Wychwood Project, the Wychwood Barn Owl and Flora groups, and many other local conservation and community groups.
 A wide range of rural crafts, some of which allow you to ‘have a go’, are on display.
 The Wychwood Project second-hand book stall is a must for book-lovers.

 As well as an arts and crafts tent, there is a children’s Fun Fair, local Morris dancing sides and other entertainers.
 There are plenty of local food suppliers and farm produce, lots of refreshments, locally produced ice cream and - last but not least - a beer tent selling beer from the local Wychwood Brewery, based in Witney.

 Somewhat surprisingly the Fair originally began as a non-conformist enterprise in the late 18th century, aiming to replace the drunken disorder of local events such as St. Giles’ Fair in Oxford and nearby Witney Feast.
 This increasingly successful Forest Fair was held at Newhill Plain, a large clearing in the Forest about a mile south west of Cornbury Park.

 In the first half of the 19th century, Lord Churchill, the then Forest Ranger, was often in attendance, sometimes accompanied by the Duke of Marlborough.
 The stalls were laid out to create broad regular streets, along which the aristocracy processed in their coaches at the commencement of the Fair.
 The local yeomanry band played and special constables kept order.
 Perhaps the police were not too successful, because the event was often cancelled in the early 1830s, during years of considerable political unrest.